MirelaGTulbure/gaec-lab/content/authors/yurishendryk/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Yuri currently works for Dendra Systems which uses data processing to monitor and restore ecosystems.
-You can read more about this work <a href="https://dendra.io/">here.</a>
+You can read more about this work <a href="https://dendra.io/"> here. </a>

 interests:
 - Remote Sensing